 Chichester District Councillor

-Duncton Parish has an allocation of 7 Councillors and currently have no vacancies.
+Duncton Parish has an allocation of 7 Councillors and currently have 1 vacancy.
+If you wish to join the Parish Council please contact the Clerk.

 What do councillors do?